yaweli/pipi/cgi-bin/README.md

-# the cgi-bin apache file
+# the cgi-bin apache script files

+the files es,file,x